junxit/us-congress-bills-116/bill.md

 - **(3)** $297,675,000 for fiscal year 2022;
 - **(4)** $312,558,750 for fiscal year 2023; and
 - **(5)** $328,186,688 for fiscal year 2024.

+## § 7.
+Sense of Congress

+It is the sense of Congress that in order to reduce emissions and meet 100 percent of the power demand in the United States through clean, renewable, or zero-emission energy sources, the Secretary must prioritize research and development for all innovative energy technologies, including research to develop and improve the efficiency of fossil and nuclear power technologies.